No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

 Not only does this treat dispenser give you a chance to spend some one on one time interacting with your best friend, but it will also keep him happily occupied in your absence.

-Simply load the dispenser with your dog’s favorite treats, or even some kibble, and you’re good to go.
+Simply load it with your dog’s favorite treats or even some kibble, and you’re good to go.

-This toy teaches your dog reward-based behavior, as he will quickly learn to paw at the button with his nose or paw to activate the release of treats.
+This toy teaches your dog reward-based behavior, as he will quickly learn to push the button with his nose or paw to activate the release of treats.

 While it may get a little boring for some dogs, particularly those who require more mental stimulation, there’s an unpredictable element, as the dispenser releases either a lot or a little bit at a time.

 As an added bonus, there’s also a pleasing sound component to the button being pushed.
-This provides your dog with another area of reward and entertainment.
+This provides your dog with another area of entertainment.

 - Easy to learn